ThisIsRM/PHP-Project/README.md

 3. Admin can Manage Admin, Categories and bakery Items.
 4. Admin can also Manage and Track Order and Delivery.

+The admin user name is: riths and password: 123.

 ### Pre-Requisites:

 1. Download and Install XAMPP